-Once chunks of broken glass these pebbly treasures have their sharp edges pummelled into smoothness by the churning motion of the water (it takes around 30 years to round them off, they reckon, while the really smooth pebble-y ones have taken up to a century to shape).
-Eventually, the waves tumble them onto the shore leaving them nestled in the sand for foragers to find.
+Once chunks of broken glass these pebbly treasures have their sharp edges pummelled into smoothness by the churning motion of the water.
+Apparently, it takes around 30 years to round them off, while the really smooth, round pebble-shaped ones have taken up to 100 years – so they’re literally a piece of history.

 On our last day at the beach – during one final forage – I found my absolute favourite piece, a rounded glass gem in soft lavender.
-THEN I found out something really interesting – apparently the lavender glass starts life as white, but over the years the manganese in the glass reacts with UV light and turns a light purple.
+THEN I found out something really interesting – apparently the lavender glass starts life as white, but over the years the manganese in the glass reacts with UV light, and turns it a light purple.

 After lugging our stash all the way back home (FYI: sea glass gets HEAVY!)
 I filled a vase with all our beach finds and they’re now proudly on display in my bedroom – a lovely reminder of our family holiday.